Hostish

 • Visitors open your site at https://USERNAME.hostish.site/.

-• Hostish is live hosting: the VPS does not store your site files.
+• Hostish is live hosting.
+The VPS does not store your normal hosted site files.

 • If the agent stops, visitors see an offline page.

-• Because it’s a tunnel, your router doesn’t need port forwarding.
+• Because it is a tunnel, your router does not need port forwarding.

 Static hosting examples